What does Penelope mean?

 Shown below is the birth name popularity of Penelope for girls.
 Penelope was first listed in 1930-1939 and reached its top rank of #42 in the U.S. in the year 2014.
 (Top 1000 Birth Names Statistics, 2014)

-Penny (#808 a year ago) and Pennie are the prominent variation forms of Penelope (#42 a year ago).
-Adoption of these girl names was at its highest during the years 1950-1959 (usage of 0.5203%) and has become significantly lower since (usage 0.3833%, down 26.3%), with the forms Pennie and Penny becoming less in vogue.
-Penelope (#42) is the most chic birth name here, with this name enjoying a rekindling in usage.
+Penny (#808 2 years ago) and Pennie are the prominent variation forms of Penelope (#42 2 years ago).
+Adoption of these forms of Penelope was at its highest during the years 1950-1959 (usage of 0.5203%) and is somewhat lower today (usage 0.3833%, down 26.3%).
+Penelope has been the most prominent, while Pennie and Penny have lost favor.
 Shown below is a comparison of the popularity of the girl name Penelope and related names.
 (Top 1000 Birth Names Statistics, 2014)